 Side effects of morphine usually include:

 - Uncoordinated movement

 More severe side effects may include:

 - Overdose symptoms

 Overdose symptoms are particularly important to look out for.
-An individual without a tolerance to morphine can begin to exhibit the characteristics of an overdose after taking only 60 mg or less.
+An individual without tolerance to morphine can begin to exhibit the characteristics of an overdose after taking only 60 mg or less.
 Everyone’s drug tolerance is different though so it’s best to pay attention to symptoms at any point while taking morphine.
 Breathing problems, tiny pupils and unconsciousness are telltale signs of a dangerous overdose.
 The anti-overdose drug naloxone may be required whenever symptoms arise, and medical assistance is crucial.

+Kadian, Avinza, and MS Contin are all common brand names for extended-release pills of 30-mg morphine.
+Extended-release (ER) refers to the length of which the drug percolates within the system.
+When an individual crushes morphine, it is with the intent of bypassing the pill’s extended-release mechanism.
 If used correctly, the pain-relieving compounds release at a slow, steady pace, letting the effects last all day.
 Using 30-mg morphine in any other way than simply swallowing a full pill negates this effect.

-Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.